Reply from Laurence Rees on Stalin behind Closed Doors-BBC

 Dear Laurence Rees,

 Please forgive me the delay in answering your reply.
-It is certainly true that had you taken on board a study of the inner party struggle between Trotsky and Stalin your book and film would have taken on a different tone.
+It is probably true that had you taken on board a study of the inner party struggle between Trotsky and Stalin your book and film would have taken on a different tone.
 Before you mentioned the fact that you have left the matter Trotsky to Robert Service I had somewhat generously given you the right as a historian to choose your subject matter.
 But as your recent lecture at Coventry Cathedral outlined the deliberate airbrushing things out of history poisons the well that people have to drink out when they try to understand our future from the past.